MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

       using DataAnnotationsExample.Models;
       using System.ComponentModel.DataAnnotations;
 ```
-7. In the **InUniversityValidationAttribute** class code window, locate the following code.
+7. In the **InUniversityValidationAttribute.cs** code window, locate the following code.

   ```cs
       public class InUniversityValidationAttribute